A Christ-centered ministry tailored for

 After we enter this information into our database, you and your child will receive identification tags that are unique to your family each week.
 For the duration of the service, your child wears the nametag portion while you keep the receipt tag.
 During dismissal, you’ll need to show your receipt tag before your child is released from class.

-If we need to contact you during the service, your family’s unique identification code will appear on the screens in the sanctuary and Great Room Coffee Shop.
-If your code appears on the screen, return to the check-in area and we will have you reconnect with your child.
+If we need to contact you during the service, your family’s unique identification code will appear on the screens in the main auditorium, Great Room, or Hanger.
+If your code appears on the screen, return to the check-in area with your receipt tag and we will have you reconnect with your child.

 Self Check-In for Returning Families